 - A written acknowledgement in relation to an internal review request should be issued within seven business days from receipt. - Internal reviews should be completed within six weeks of acceptance of a valid review request from the complainant. - The internal reviewer will consider all of the information provided in the request, any supporting documents and material on the original case file.
 The internal reviewer may also speak to the employee/s who dealt with the original complaint. - The internal reviewer will inform the complainant in writing of the decision.
-This will include reason/s for the decision. - An outcome in line with the section titled 'What outcome can be expected?' will be provided in the written response. - The internal reviewer will complete the required fields in the OIA's case management system before closing the internal review. - If the internal reviewer decides further investigation is appropriate, they will inform the complainant of the decision to further investigate and either: - conduct or supervise the investigation, or - refer the matter to another employee to investigate and make the final decision.
+This will include reason/s for the decision. - An outcome in line with the section titled 'What outcome can be expected?' will be provided in the written response. - The internal reviewer will complete the required fields in the OIA's case management system before closing the internal review. - If the internal reviewer decides further action in response to the complaint is appropriate, they will inform the complainant of the decision to take further action and undertake to:

+- o conduct or supervise the action, or

+- refer the matter to another employee to take further action, and

+- make the new final decision.

-Should further investigation of the substantive matter be appropriate, the original decision-maker should not be involved in that further investigation.
+Should further action with respect to the substantive matter be appropriate, the original decision-maker should not decide the outcome of that further action.